 - If you click on the button with the red dot, a small menu will appear.
-Then select the type of Go to operation you want to perform from the menu. - If you click on the button with the up arrow, TextMaker will jump to the previous position.
+In it, you can select which "Go to" operation you want to perform. - If you click on the button with the up arrow, TextMaker will jump to the previous position.
 If, for example, you selected "Page" in the menu, the previous page will be displayed. - If you click on the button with the down arrow, TextMaker will jump to the next position, for example, to the next page.